troywilsonsportsscience/troywilsonsportsscience.github.io/_pages/case_studies.md

 The testing system was rebuilt multiple times into a condensed, standardized battery focused on a small number of high-value metrics.
 Automated summaries were created to flag readiness and priority focus areas immediately after testing, while maintaining consistency across teams.

 **Outcome**
-Testing time was reduced while decision quality improved.
-Coaches received clear, actionable outputs instead of large spreadsheets, enabling immediate training adjustments and consistent application across teams and seasons.
+Testing time was reduced from over a week to less than an hour, and coaches could make immediate, consistent training adjustments.
+Coaches received clear, actionable outputs instead of large spreadsheets, enabling consistent application across teams and seasons.

 ---